 To put this into context, exploring Tenerife by bus cost me €35, which included the return fare from Puerto de la Cruz to Tenerife South Airport.
 Not bad for a week’s travel.

 It’s worth noting that although the one-week travel pass wasn’t available when I travelled to Tenerife, at €50 for the week, this would have cost me more money.

 Fares for popular tourist routes with Tenmas card (2020 prices)

-To give you a sense of how much it is likely to cost you to travel around Tenerife by bus, here are a few current fares (Jan 2020) for popular routes:
+To give you a sense of how much it is likely to cost you to travel around Tenerife by bus, here are a few current fares (October 2020) for popular routes using a travel card:

 - Puerto de la Cruz – Santa Cruz: €3.45

 - Puerto de la Cruz – Tenerife South Airport: €9.55